justinferrales/justinferrales/README.md

 ## About Me
 I am a recent graduate from Cal Poly with a B.S. in Aerospace Engineering with a concentration in astronautics as well as a minor in computer science.
 I have a wide variety of interests including (but not limited to): machine learning, big data analytics, and everything aerospace!
 Included in my Github profile are some of the projects and assignments that I had worked on during my time here at Cal Poly.
 Feel free to reach out to me with any questions, comments, or concerns!

-## Skills
 ### Programming Languages

 python, MATLAB, Java, Scala, Arduino, R, Excel, Microsoft Office

+### Technologies/Frameworks
-Technologies/Frameworks: Hadoop, Spark, scikit-learn, JUnit, MapReduce, Plotly, pandas
+Hadoop, Spark, scikit-learn, JUnit, MapReduce, Plotly, pandas

+### Enginerring Skills
-Enginerring Skills: Solidworks, Autodesk Inventor, Granta Materials Selector Software
+Solidworks, Autodesk Inventor, Granta Materials Selector Software

 ## Coursework
 ### Aerospace Engineering